golang/proposal/design/6282-table-data.md

 Additionally, now the call to length requires a check that the second argument is less than the dimension of the table, and may panic if that check fails.
-There doesn’t seem to be any benefit gained by allowing this failure.
+There doesn't seem to be any benefit gained by allowing this failure.

 The third syntax possibility has the same weaknesses as the second.
 It's hard to compare table sizes, it can possibly fail at runtime, and does not mesh with make.

-The fourth option will always succeed, but again, it’s hard to compare the full lengths of the tables
+The fourth option will always succeed, but again, it's hard to compare the full lengths of the tables

 	mx, nx, px, ... := len(x)
 	my, ny, py, ... := len(y)
 	rx == ry && cx == cy && px == py && ...

-Additionally, it’s hard to get any one specific length.
+Additionally, it's hard to get any one specific length.
 Such an ability is useful in for loops, for example

 	for i := 0; i < len(t)[0]; i++ {